giovanibs/django_CS/README.md

-# Django Blog Tutorial by COrey Shafer
+# Django Blog Tutorial by Corey Shafer

 This is a repo for saving the Django tutorial series by Corey Schafer.